-- Students who meet the previous education requirements as stipulated in the current 'Regulations on Registrations and Admissions in Higher Education' ('Regeling Aanmelding en Toelating Hoger Onderwijs' (RATHO, OCW)) will gain access to the programme. - 2.
-Students who meet the requirements as stipulated in paragraph 1 also need to fulfill the following requirements: - a.
+- Applicants who meet the previous education requirements as stipulated in the current 'Regulations on Registrations and Admissions in Higher Education' ('Regeling Aanmelding en Toelating Hoger Onderwijs' (RATHO, OCW)) will gain access to the programme. - 2.
+Applicants who meet the requirements as stipulated in paragraph 1 also need to fulfill the following requirements: - a.
 Mathematics at VWO level - b.
-English at VWO level, (rounded up) 7 or higher (VWO-6, situation schoolexam January 2022 or final exam VWO-6); - 3.
-Students who do not meet the previous education requirements but have successfully completed the first year of a higher professional education programme or the first year of a Dutch academic bachelor's programme can gain admission to the programme by successfully completing one of the following requirements: - a.
+English at VWO level, (rounded up) 7 or higher (VWO-6, situation schoolexam January 2024 or final exam VWO-6); - 3.
+Applicants who do not meet the previous education requirements but have successfully completed the first year of a higher professional education programme or the first year of a Dutch academic bachelor's programme can gain admission to the programme by successfully completing the following requirements: - a.
 Mathematics at VWO level - b.
 English at VWO level, (rounded up) 7 or higher (final exam VWO-6); - 4.
-Students who do not meet the previous education requirements but have successfully completed the following programme can also apply: - A European Baccalaureate (EB) diploma, including Mathematics (3 hours) and English. - 5.
 The programme aims to offer its students an international mixed classroom and wants to attract students who, in one way or another, can be expected to make a significant contribution to this learning environment.
-Therefore, in addition to the requirements referred to in paragraphs 1, 2, 3 and 4, the Admissions Board will take the following additional selection criteria into account: - a. motivation for the mixed classroom - b. motivation for this law programme in particular; - 6.
+Therefore, in addition to the requirements referred to in paragraphs 1, 2, and 3, the Admissions Board will take the following additional selection criteria into account: - a. motivation for the mixed classroom - b. motivation for this law programme in particular. - 5.
 Admission is granted for a specific academic year, unless the Admissions Board decides otherwise.